yismailmo/python_scripting_practice1/README.md

 Lesson learned:
-# I can have a space between the 2 strings concatenated
-#so I can add a space before the clossing double quote
+space between two strings can be concatenated by adding clicking on space key before clossing double quotes